MarilynDafa/ijjs/README.md

 * Switch to the debug viewlet and press the gear dropdown.
 * Select the debug environment "ijjs.launch".
 * Press the green 'play' button to start debugging.

+## Module Development

+* Develop C module, you can refer to sigar module
+* Develop JS module, you can refer to cron module